walidshaari/Kubernetes-Certified-Administrator/README.md

 Online resources that will help you prepare for taking the Kubernetes Certified Administrator Certification exam.

-**Disclaimer**: This is not likely a comprehensive list as the exam will be a moving target with the fast pace of k8s development - please make a pull request if there something wrong or that should be added, or updated in here.
+**Disclaimer**: This is not likely a comprehensive list as the exam will be a moving target with the fast pace of k8s development - please make a pull request if there something wrong, should be added, or updated.

 I tried to restrict the cross references of resources to [kubernetes.io](kubernetes.io).
 Youtube videos and other blog resources are optional; however, I still found them useful in my k8s learning journey.